 cenbii-procid-ubl

-Applies to: all process identifiers in all component
+Applies to: all process identifiers in all components

+Note: this scheme identifier is always case sensitive

 PEPPOL Process Identifiers

 The Process Identifier is defined in the relevant PEPPOL BIS specification.
 A PEPPOL Access Point MUST treat the identifier as an atomic string.
 The definition of the process identifier within the BIS specifications should be defined according to the CEN BII rules.